 Kovacs interrupted his jazz vocal studies at Humber College to be the lead singer for the newly formed rock/dance band Sister Moon.
 The band would play in the large two-hundred person bar of the Cunard Princess every night for the next five months ... close to 150 performances.

 The Cunard Princess was a 900-passenger luxury ship on which U.S. soldiers would spend three days of rest and recreation away from the desert.
-Soldiers were not allowed to drink alcohol in Saudi Arabia so understandably the bar was their most popular destination.
+Soldiers were not allowed to drink alcohol in Saudi Arabia, so understandably the ship's bar was their most popular destination.
 Performing for troops every night for five months was a tremendous influence in developing Kovacs as an entertainer.

-In 1996, Kovacs began a nearly five year stint as the weekly house performer of a restaurant in the trendy Bloor West Village area of Toronto.
+In 1996, Kovacs began a five year stint as the weekly house performer of a restaurant in the trendy Bloor West Village area of Toronto.
 He built upon the skills he learned on stage in the Persian Gulf by singing for audiences who wanted to leave their workweek behind for an evening of fun.

 In 2001, he was invited to be the musician aboard an Adventure Canada tour in the Arctic.
 (In 2015, National Geographic Traveler Magazine ranked Adventure Canada's Mighty St. Lawrence adventure as one of the top 50 Tours of a Lifetime.)

-Since 2001, Kovacs has been the musician on board twenty Adventure Canada expeditions.
+Since 2001, Kovacs has been the musician on board twenty-one Adventure Canada expeditions.
 He has traveled with guest passengers such as Margaret Atwood, Bill “Father Goose” Lishman, and Farley Mowat; cruises that took Kovacs and his singing talents to Iceland, Greenland, the Northwest Passage, many Inuit communities in Nunavut, as well as to Baja California and the Galapagos Islands.
-He is scheduled to return to the Arctic with Adventure Canada in the summer of 2017.
+He is scheduled to return to the Arctic with Adventure Canada in the summer of 2018.